 Computer users must be at least 10 years old, unless accompanied by a parent or guardian (see note below) **

-No one can use the computer with fines of more than $5 on their account.
+No one can use the computer if their account has been suspended.

 Display of sexually explicit graphics on any viewing screen is a violation of the PA Criminal Code, 18 PA C.S.
 5903 and is STRICTLY prohibited.

 In accordance with the State and Federal laws, the library does use filtering software programs on all computers including staff computers.
 This is to block access to visual depictions of obscenity, child pornography and/or material harmful to minors.
 This filter can be disabled, upon request, by the librarian for anyone over the age of 18 who needs to do bona fide research and for other lawful purposes.